Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 April 22th 2022 v1.55d

 - Spell Tab changes: Spell name selection improved custom name field is now hidden if not being used.
 Added Memorized checkbox and XP Cost field for spells.
 Arcane spells which are not Memorized double the CN on rolling as per Core rules.
+- Unequipping Weapons Main/Off will now result in a Unarmed default condition with normal stats.
 - Drunk now applies to WS/BS/Agi/Dex/Int skills only.
+- Ranged Accurate has been merged into the Ranged modifier changing defautl mod to 10 rather then add during the roll to any other modifier value.
+- Fixed Fastshot not adding to SL outcome calculation.
 - Fixed Conditions not working with no offhand weapon equiped.
 This stoped a few rolls from functioning.
-- Ranged Accurate has been merged into the Ranged modifier changing defautl mod to 10 rather then add during the roll to any other modifier value.
-- Fastshot was not adding to SL outcome calculation .

 April 13th 2022 v1.55d